railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 fields in the GTK client.

-The :guilabel:`Overdue payments` report produces a PDF document which is used for follow-up but it doesn't modify any of the partner's accounting entries.
-Its use doesn't increase the follow-up level so you can run this report repeatedly without any problem.
+The :guilabel:`Overdue payments` report produces a PDF document which is used for follow-up but it does not modify any of the partner's accounting entries.
+Its use does not increase the follow-up level so you can run this report repeatedly without any problem.

 In Open ERP you can search for a partner on the basis of the value of its trade receivables.
-So search for partners with a credit amount between 1 and 99999999 and you'll get a list of partners that owe you payment.
+So search for partners with a credit amount between 1 and 99999999 and you will get a list of partners that owe you payment.
 You can then select the whole list and print follow-up letters for them all.

-To the right of the partner form there's a shortcut to :guilabel:`Invoices`.
+To the right of the partner form there is a shortcut to :guilabel:`Invoices`.
 This link includes all of the invoices defined in the systems, namely:

 * customer invoices,